End-to-End Sequential Sampling and Reconstruction for MRI: Introduction

 \section{Introduction}

 \lblsec{intro} Magnetic Resonance Imaging (MRI) is a widely used imaging technology for clinical diagnosis and biomedical research.
 MRI is non-invasive, requires zero radiation, and can result in images with strong tissue contrast and excellent quality.
 However, a central challenge of MRI is its slow acquisition process.
-Standard MRI scans can take up to half an hour as measurements in {\it $\kappa$-space} are being collected, especially during research studies~\cite{zbontar2018fastMRI}.
+Standard MRI scans can take up to half an hour as measurements in {\it $\kappa$-space} are being collected, especially during research studies~\citep{zbontar2018fastMRI}.
 This long acquisition time leads to high cost, patient discomfort, and significant reconstruction artifacts when patients move.
 Thus, there is strong motivation to accelerate the MRI acquisition process.

-One way to accelerate MRI is to collect fewer measurements and reconstruct anatomical images from only partial $\kappa$-space data.
-This acceleration requires: (a) a carefully designed $\kappa$-space subsampling pattern to collect informative measurements, and (b) a reconstruction method that accurately recovers high-quality images from undersampled data.
-Current MRI protocols collect measurements over time using \textit{static} subsampling patterns that were designed \textit{a priori}.
+One way to accelerate MRI is to collect fewer measurements and reconstruct anatomical images from only partial $\kappa$-space data.~This acceleration requires: (a)~a carefully designed $\kappa$-space subsampling pattern to collect informative measurements, and (b) a reconstruction method that accurately recovers high-quality images from undersampled data.~Current MRI protocols collect measurements over time using \textit{static} subsampling patterns that were designed \textit{a priori}.
 To further accelerate a scan, we are interested in \textit{sequential} sampling patterns that adapt to a target based on intermediate information collected during acquisition.

 A high-fidelity MRI reconstruction stems from cooperation between the $\kappa$-space sampling strategy and the reconstruction method.
 Traditionally, MRI subsampling patterns and reconstruction methods have been largely \textit{independently designed}.
-We are instead interested in \textit{co-design}, where jointly designing the two components can synergistically boost reconstruction quality.
-Our approach builds on neural network based co-design frameworks that have shown strong empirical performance and take advantage of efficient differentiable training~\cite{bahadir2019learning, sun2020learning, kellman2019data, kellman2019physics}.
+We are instead interested in \textit{co-design}, where jointly designing the two components can synergistically boost reconstruction quality.~Our approach builds on neural network based co-design frameworks that have shown strong empirical performance and take advantage of efficient differentiable training~\citep{bahadir2019learning, sun2020learning, kellman2019data, kellman2019physics}.